machinekoder/pickit-docs/docs/installation/connecting-the-cables.rst

 Connect a computer
 ~~~~~~~~~~~~~~~~~~

-There are 2 ways to connect your Pickit processor to a computer.
+There are two ways to connect your Pickit processor to a computer.
 You
 can connect it directly with an ethernet cable or connect it to your
 network.
-You can use the provided gray/black 5m UTP network cable
+You can use the provided gray/black 5 m UTP network cable
 (CBL-CAT6-GRAY-5 / CBL-CAT6-BLACK-5).

 A connection with a computer is only required during setup and